wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 rules_group
 ^^^^^^^^^^^

-This requires that a rule must belong to one or more rule groups for the command to be executed.
+Defines the rule group thata  rule must belong to one for the command to be executed.

 +--------------------+---------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                         |